Hsu Shu-hsiang

 Hsu Shu-hsiang (許舒翔; born 22 April 1961) is a Taiwanese political scientist and politician.
 In December 2024, he became the incumbent Vice President of the Examination Yuan.

 Early life and education

 Hsu was born in Taixi, Yunlin.
 He is the eldest son of politician Hsu Wen-tsu.
 His younger brother, Hsu Shu-po, was a member of the Legislative Yuan from 1996 to 2012.

-After high school, Hsu graduated from Soochow University with a Bachelor of Arts (B.A.) in political science in 1989.
-He then pursued graduate studies in the United States, earning a Master of Arts (M.A.) from Ohio University in 1989 and then his Ph.D. in political science from Colorado State University in 1994.
-His doctoral dissertation, completed under political science professor Stephen P. Mumme, was titled, "Water resources protection in Taiwan: A case study of the Taipei Water Management Commission".
+Hsu graduated from Soochow University with a Bachelor of Arts in political science in 1989.
+He then pursued graduate studies in the United States, earning a Master of Arts from Ohio University in 1989 and then his Ph.D. in political science from Colorado State University in 1994.
+His doctoral dissertation was titled, "Water resources protection in Taiwan: A case study of the Taipei Water Management Commission".

 Academic career

 After receiving his doctorate, Hsu was a visiting associate professor of political science at Colorado State University from 2002 to 2004.
 He headed the educational institution TransWorld University twice, and had overseen it through three name changes.